xw2962/data_wrangling_i/Data-Manipulation.md

     ## 10 Con8  #3/5/2/2/95           28.5               8
     ## # ℹ 39 more rows

-You can specify the specify a range of columns to keep, gd_of_birth is the last column
+You can specify a range of columns to keep, gd_of_birth is the last column

 ``` r
 select(litters_df, group:gd_of_birth)